Maths

 The National curriculum for mathematics aims to ensure that all pupils:

 At the Bilingual Primary School, we aim to implement these requirements by teaching a mastery curriculum.
 The essential idea behind mastery is that all children need a deep understanding of the mathematics they are using so that future mathematical learning is built on solid foundations.
+We expect the majority of children to move through the maths curriculum at broadly the same pace; however, more time might be spent on a concept with children who are not ready to progress, while other children may grasp concepts more quickly and challenged with more sophisticated problems rather than moving them onto new content.

 There are four key aspects to mathematical mastery: